-This article provides an overview of background checks and investigations and the companies that provide products and services.
+This article provides an overview of background checks, investigations, and the companies providing products and services.
 In addition, we’ll cover the different types of checks that are available and what’s in a typical report.

-A background check is a detailed investigation into an individual’s personal data, information, and history.
-The information helps support all types of decision-making, from employment decisions to handgun purchases.
+A background check is a detailed investigation into an individual’s data, information, and history.
+The information helps support all decision-making, from employment decisions to handgun purchases.

 List of Companies that provide Background Check Services

 The companies on the list are perfect for:

 - Private investigators need access to online data and information to complete investigations for their clients.

 - Small and mid-sized businesses need a service for new applicants’ employment verification, history checks, etc.